Mary Lou Jay

 That small wading pool in your backyard can be just as hazardous to your child’s safety as a larger in-ground or above-ground pool, according to research from Nationwide Children’s Hospital.

 The study, which appeared in the July 2011 issue of Pediatrics, was conducted by researchers at the hospital’s Center for Injury Research and Policy.
 They found that one child in the U.S. drowns every five days during the summer after submersion in a portable pool.
-Almost all the accidental drowning incidents (94 percent) involved children under age 5, and the deaths usually occurred in the children’s own backyards.
+Almost all the accidental drownings (94 percent) involved children under age 5, and the deaths usually occurred in the children’s own backyards.

-Parents may be lulled into a false sense of safety by the fact that portable pools are shallower than larger pools, and therefore may exercise less caution than they would if their child were around deeper water.
+Parents may be lulled into a false sense of safety by the fact that portable pools are shallower than larger pools and, therefore, may exercise less caution than they would if their child were around deeper water.
 They may chat with a neighbor, go in the house to answer a phone or attend to chores while the children are playing in the pool.
 But it takes very little time for a child to slip and become submerged.
 The Nationwide Children’s Hospital study found that in 40 percent of the drowning cases, an adult actually was there but had been distracted.

 The Center for Injury Research and Policy and the American Red Cross offer some suggestions for keeping children safe around all types of pools: